sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-document-translation.md

 2. Select the file you want to translate and select the **More commands (...)** button in the ribbon.

-    Alternatively, you can get to this feature by selecting **More Actions (...)** beside the file name.
+    Alternatively, you can get to this feature by selecting **More Actions (...)** beside the file name, opening the document in the viewer, or from the **Quick access** section of your SharePoint Online library.

 3. Select **Translate**.